SkeltonThatcher/aws-vpc-terraform/README.md

 # README #

-This is a private repo for Terraform scripts to create an AWS VPC.
+Terraform scripts to create an AWS VPC.

 The TF plan will create the following resources: